ArkbraveNunes/atitus_flutter_app_1/README.md

-# flutter_app
+# flutter_project

-A new Flutter application.
+A new Flutter project.

 ## Getting Started